 Given $\Ww,P,\gamma,E,\Ww^+$ as in \ref{dfn:potentialtree}, we define the corresponding \emph{adjusted potential $k$-maximal tree} $\Uu=\adjust(\Ww^+)$ similarly.
 In particular, if $P$ is type 3 and $\nu(F^P)<\gamma<\OR(P)$, then for some $\alpha$, $\lh(\Uu)=\alpha+3$, $E^\Uu_\alpha=F^P$ and $E^\Uu_{\alpha+1}=E$. \end{dfn}

 \begin{rem} We make some remarks on the preceding definition; see \cite{copy_con} for more details.
 We use notation as in \ref{dfn:adjusted}.
 For $\Tt'$-indices $x<y$ with $E^{\Tt'}_y$ defined, we have $\nu^{\Tt'}_x\leq\nu^{\Tt'}_y$, and if $\nu^{\Tt'}_x=\nu^{\Tt'}_y$ then $x=\alpha$ and $y=(\alpha,0)$ for some $\Tt$-exceptional $\alpha$.
 The tree structure of $\Tt'\rest\OR$ is essentially that of $\Tt$; but for example if $\pred^\Tt(\beta+1)=\alpha$ and $\alpha$ is $\Tt$-exceptional and $\nu(M^\Tt_\alpha)\leq\crit(E^\Tt_\beta)$ then $\pred^{\Tt'}(\beta+1)=(\alpha,0)$.
 (Thus, we also might have $\gamma<\lh(\Tt)$ such that $\gamma>_\Tt\beta+1>_\Tt\alpha$ but $\gamma\not>_{\Tt'}\alpha$.)
 In this case, $\Tt$ drops in model at $\beta+1$ (but with $M^{*\Tt}_{\beta+1}\notin(M^\Tt_\alpha)^\sq$), and $M^{*\Tt'}_{\beta+1}=M^{*\Tt}_{\beta+1}$.
-So for each $\alpha<\lh(\Tt)$, $M^{\Tt'}_\alpha=M^\Tt_\alpha$, and if $\alpha<_\Tt\beta$ and $(\alpha,\beta]_\Tt$ does not drop in model then $\alpha<_{\Tt'}\beta$ and $(\alpha,\beta]_{\Tt'}$ does not drop in model and $i^{\Tt'}_{\alpha,\beta}=i^\Tt_{\alpha,\beta}$.
+So for each $\alpha<\lh(\Tt)$, $M^{\Tt'}_\alpha=M^\Tt_\alpha$, and if $\alpha<_\Tt\beta$ and $(\alpha,\beta]_\Tt$ does not drop in model then $\alpha<_{\Tt'}\beta$ and $(\alpha,\beta]_{\Tt'}$ does not drop in model and $i^{\Tt'}_{\alpha\beta}=i^\Tt_{\alpha\beta}$.
 Moreover, for $\Tt$-exceptional $\alpha$, whenever $\Tt'$ forms an ultrapower of some $P\ins M^{\Tt'}_{(\alpha,0)}$, we have $P\pins M^{\Tt'}_{(\alpha,0)}|\OR(M^\Tt_\alpha)$.

-The map $\Tt\mapsto\adjust(\Tt)$ is well-defined and 1-1, and, for example, $(k,\om_1,\om_1+1)$-iterability is equivalent to the corresponding iterability for adjusted $k$-maximal trees.
-But by coding only adjusted $k$-maximal trees, we avoid the problem of \ref{rem:type3}.
+The map $\Tt\mapsto\adjust(\Tt)$ is well-defined and 1-1, and, for e.g., $(k,\om_1,\om_1+1)$-iterability is equivalent to the corresponding iterability for adjusted $k$-maximal trees.
+By coding only adjusted $k$-maximal trees, we avoid the problem of \ref{rem:type3}.

 Given an iteration tree $\Tt$ on a premouse $N$, and $\alpha+1<\lh(\Tt)$, let $\lambda^\Tt_\alpha=\nu(E^\Tt_\alpha)$ if $M^\Tt_\alpha$ is type 3 and $E^\Tt_\alpha=F(M^\Tt_\alpha)$, and let $\lambda^\Tt_\alpha=\lh(E^\Tt_\alpha)$ otherwise.
 So $\nu(E^\Tt_\alpha)\leq\lambda^\Tt_\alpha$.
 If $\Tt$ is adjusted $k$-maximal, and $\alpha<\beta<\lh(\Tt)$, then $\lambda^\Tt_\alpha$ is a cardinal of $M^\Tt_\beta$, $M^\Tt_\alpha||\lambda^\Tt_\alpha=M^\Tt_\beta|\lambda^\Tt_\beta$, and if $\beta+1<\lh(\Tt)$ then $\lambda^\Tt_\alpha\leq\nu(E^\Tt_\beta)$.\end{rem}